fs-omid/Q-learning-moving-robot/README.md

 # Q-learning-moving-robot
-This is a Reinforcement Learning algorithm that learn a unicycle robot to choose right direction to achieve goal.
+This is a Reinforcement Learning algorithm that learns a unicycle robot to choose the right direction to achieve a goal.